 Clearly, Christ is no stranger to this thinking.

-But he knew their thoughts, and he said to the man who had the withered hand, “Come and stand here.”
-And he rose and stood there.
-And Jesus said to them, “I ask you, is it lawful on the sabbath to do good or to do harm, to save life or to destroy it?”
-And he looked around on them all, and said to him, “Stretch out your hand.”
-And he did so, and his hand was restored. – Luke 6:8-10 (RSV-CE)
+But he knew their thoughts; and he said to the man with the withered hand, ‘Get up and stand in the middle.’
+And he got up and stood there.
+Then Jesus said to them, ‘I ask you: is it permitted on the Sabbath to do good, or to do evil; to save life, or to destroy it?’
+Then he looked round at them all and said to the man, ‘Stretch out your hand.’
+He did so, and his hand was restored. - Lk 6:8-10 (RNJB)

 A moral reading of the lectionary sees a mystic connection between the man with the withered hand and the sinner of Corinthians.
 As if receiving for judgment the very one Paul cast out, the Christ receives the man suffering for his sin.
 He doesn't challenge the judgement upon him.
 He just asks what happens next.